-Foreign Keys help in the development of an Access database system.
+Foreign Keys help in the development of an Access database Application.

-- The Query designer documents the system with an overview of all related Tables
+- The Query designer documents the Application with an overview of all related Tables

 - A link is automatically drawn when the two tables are placed on the Query designer